Hippo Lending medical business loans review

 |Loan terms (in years)|

-Three main factors contribute to the cost of your loan:
+Three main factors contribute to your loan's cost

 - Loan term.
 Your loan term is how long you have to pay off your loan.
 The longer your loan term, the more you pay in interest.
 However, while you’ll pay less in interest with a shorter term, your monthly payments will be higher.

 - Interest rate.
-This is a percentage of the loan amount that lenders charge you to borrow money.
 The interest plus any fees is the annual percentage rate — or APR.

 - Fees.
 It’s common to see origination fees up to 5% of the loan amount with online lenders.
 Hippo Lending charges closing costs that are due at the time of funding, though it doesn’t disclose what those are.